 I was tired.
 I had been running.

-He stopped running short before a moment in the past.
-He looked tired, this is that moment.
+I stopped running short before a moment in the past.
+I looked tired, this is that moment.

 Present perfect continuous 2